odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Cancel Referenced document
 **************************

 In case you need  to cancel or invalid an Invoice, use the button Add Credit note and select Full Refund, in this case the SII reference Code is automatically set to: Anula Documento de referencia.

 .. image:: media/Chile26.png
    :align: center
+   :alt: Full invoice refund with SII reference code 1.

 Corrects Referenced Document Text
 *********************************

 If a correction in the invoice information is required, for example the Street Name, use the button Add Credit note,select Partial Refund and select the option “Solo corregir Texto”.
 In this case the SII reference Code is automatically set to: Corrige el monto del Documento de Referencia.

 .. image:: media/Chile27.png
    :align: center
+   :alt: Partial refund to correct text including the corrected value.

 Odoo creates a Credit Note with the corrected text in an invoice and price 0.

 .. image:: media/Chile28.png
    :align: center
+   :alt: Credit note with the corrected value on the invoice lines.

 .. important::
    It’s important to define the default credit account in the Sales journal as it